vibec0dr/chatbot-insights/docs/RFC.md

 ## Context – What’s the problem?

 The ChatBot service stores conversations and messages in MongoDB.
-A separate search index is used for query functionality.
+A separate search index (MeiliSearch) is used for query functionality.

 Current issues include:

-- **Incomplete or inconsistent search indexing:** Not all documents flagged for indexing in MongoDB are actually available in the search index.
+- **Incomplete or inconsistent search indexing:** Not all documents flagged for indexing in MongoDB (`_meiliIndex: true`) are actually available in MeiliSearch.
+- **Scaling issues:** As document volume grows, indexing throughput lags and causes drift between MongoDB and MeiliSearch counts.
-- **Lack of visibility into metrics:** Teams currently lack insight into database growth, indexing discrepancies, and search reliability over time.
+- **Lack of visibility into metrics:** Teams lack systematic insight into database growth, indexing discrepancies, and search reliability over time.
+- **Split monitoring tooling:** A metrics proxy sidecar exists for MeiliSearch, and Datadog notebooks are also used, but this creates duplication and inconsistency.

-ChatBot Insights addresses this gap by **aggregating, reconciling, and presenting metrics** about the source database and indexed documents.
+ChatBot Insights addresses this gap by **aggregating, reconciling, and presenting metrics** about the source database and indexed documents, with eventual consolidation into a single monitoring service.

 ---